Natalie-mladenova0108/Large-Language-Models/README.md

-# Poetry fusion -- the generation of new poems based on a selection of authors
+# Poetry Fusion -- The Generation of New Poems Based on a Selection of Authors

 Natalie Mladenova - n.mladenova@student.rug.nl
 Karolina Kozikowska - k.kozikowska@student.rug.nl